Students sitting on Merion Green

 When you go to your Financial Aid Portal, make sure that all sources of aid have been either accepted or declined.
 Any awards left at pending can keep aid from disbursing.
 If, for example you have a Bryn Mawr Grant and Federal Work Study, leaving your Work Study at pending can keep your Bryn Mawr Grant from disbursing

-If you only wish to receive merit aid, please contact our office via email so that we can waive any unnecessary documents and complete your aid application.
+If you only wish to receive merit aid, please contact our office via email so that we can waive any unnecessary documents and complete your file.
+Financial aid documents will not be required in future years and your aid will be processed with your merit scholarship only.

 Access your financial aid portal